rddefauw/kubeflow-manifests/website/content/en/docs/deployment/upgrade.md

 Now let's walk through a detailed example of a blue/green upgrade.

+### Declare a maintenance window

+Some Kubeflow resources, like pipeline runs, take some time to persist into the database.
+Wait one hour after pausing user activity before starting the upgrade.

 ### Configure Velero in production cluster

 Make sure that you enabled Velero when deploying the production cluster.